 There are a number of possible reasons for pursuing guardianship or conservatorship – access to medical information and doctors, ensuring educational obligations are met by school districts (which can extend beyond age 18), access to funds or income sources, and protection against improper contracts or purchases, to name a few.
 The main reasons against pursuing guardianship or conservatorship are the desire to foster a sense of independence and self-determination, the reluctance to publicly take away the child’s rights, and of course, the costs and hassle of going through both an initial and annual court process.

-We often counsel against a knee-jerk reaction to pursue guardianship or conservatorship for a special needs child turning 18.
+We often counsel against a knee-jerk reaction of pursuing guardianship or conservatorship for a special needs child turning 18.
 There are so many that fall under the broad label of "special needs" and everyone is different.
 The question must be considered in the context of the child’s specific abilities and needs for assistance.
-If parents do not see the specific risks for their child, then there are less restrictive alternatives to pursue.
+If parents do not see specific risks for their child, then there are less restrictive alternatives to pursue.
 For example, can the child simply execute a HIPAA medical release and health care proxy so the parent can stay in the loop on medical issues?
 Will the school district try to deal solely with the child and exclude the parents?
 Can the parent become a representative payee for Social Security payments?
 Is the child at risk of being taken advantage of, or likely to get himself or herself into financial trouble?

-On the other hand if these alternatives do not make sense for a particular child, then certainly the guardianship or conservatorship process is essential and well worth it.
+On the other hand, if these alternatives do not make sense for a particular child, then certainly the guardianship or conservatorship process is essential and well worth it.
 And they do not have to be an all-or-nothing proposition.
-Under Massachusetts law, there’s a presumption that a guardianship or conservatorship is limited to only those specific needs of the individual.
-While this is more law than practice, the guardianship or conservatorship can be crafted so the child does not lose all of his or her rights and could potentially maintain a greater sense of independence.
+Under Massachusetts law, there’s a presumption that a guardianship or conservatorship is limited to only the specific needs of the individual.
+While this is more law than practice, the guardianship or conservatorship can be crafted so the child does not lose all of his or her rights, and could potentially maintain a greater sense of independence.
 Further, guardianship and conservatorship need not be permanent.
 If the child doesn’t need the guardianship or conservatorship in the future, it can be terminated.